-Our thanks also to Karen Herridge of Halesworth Volunteers and Jo Bidmead from St Elizabeth Hospice who connected us with with Karen and many of the Elders who come and Halesworth Community Bus and it’s drivers without who transport us.
+Our thanks also to Karen Kerridge of Halesworth Volunteers and Jo Bidmead from St Elizabeth Hospice who connected us with some of the Elders, and Halesworth Community Bus and it’s drivers who transported us.

 ‘I’ve had the longest conversation in a year.
 I’m wearing a smile, unlike my usual grumpy face. ‘

 ‘I’ve lost my sense of smell, but surprisingly I can smell the wood smoke and now will associate it with weaving, trees, spring, the walk in the wood.’

 Tell us about your name, Shona asked.
 Liked and disliked, celtic, royalist, the curse of the silent e… The joys of Sticky Willie aka Cleavers.
 Weaving the hazel into a hurdle.
 Our talk ranged from using tennis balls to mend socks to how Dogs Mercury got its name.

 It was the week of Lockdown stories – missing and grateful – caputured by Dean into a rainbow coloured poem.
 How some were huggers and some were not, some missed music, some grateful for chickens.